My Weight Story

 Here’s the final irony – it’s probably also made us fatter than we would have been otherwise, given that dieting is a well-established predictor of weight gain, as has been shown in the prospective studies that have examined this issue.

-The recent U.S. election, and the uproar that followed (and continues), pushed me past my tipping point.
+The 2016 U.S. election, and the uproar that followed (and continues), pushed me past my tipping point.
 I couldn’t remain academic about what I was seeing.
 So I left behind my secure, tenured professorship to raise my voice through speaking and writing.
 (I maintain my Associate Nutritionist affiliation with the University of California, Davis to stay connected with an academic community.)

 My hope is to see an end to these wars on obesity and other marginalized bodies and to galvanize the growing peace movement.